anebz/cloud/Accreditations/az_ai_102.md

 ### 4.9.
 Language understanding (LUIS)

-It's the NLP service that enables language interactions between users and conversational AI agents.
-This can be encapsulated into a bot, but LUIS is the backend of the conversation.
+It's the NLP service that enables language interactions between users and **conversational** AI agents.
+It enables **conversation** AI by a bot or a QnA maker.

+* Dashboard page: main page, info about published apps, training evaluation (correct predictions, incorrect, unclear), predictions per intent, data imbalance
+* Build page: intents, utterances, entities, review endpoint utterances, improve app performance
-Dashboard: main page, manage page: import app, rename, clone, export, delete
+* Manage page: settings. appId, versions, import app, rename, clone, export, delete, publish (staging/production)
+  * When deploying you can activate sentiment analysis, spelling correction, speech priming (allows users to interact with the LUIS app through speech).

+LUIS apps store utterance, entity and intent data for 30 days.

+To give access to more contributors, use the IAM page for the authoring resources in Azure portal.

 #### LUIS basics

 First create an Authoring resource (cognitive service) in the Azure subscription.
+Then create a Language Understanding resource.
+* Authoring key: to programatically author LUIS apps
+* Prediction key: query prediction endpoint requests beyond the 1000 requests provided by the starter resource

 When creating an app, first create intents, then utterances.
 When adding utterances, add utterances unrelated to the app into the None intent.
 These are sentences that will trigger no intents.
 You should always provide at least 15 example utterances for each intent.

+If the intent score is low or if the correct intent is not the top scoring intent, use pattern matching.
+Patterns can improve prediction scores on utterances that reveal patterns in the word order and choice of words used.

 * Domain: email, communication
 * Utterance: turn on the light
+  * Bing spell check can be used to help catch spelling errors in the input utterances
 * Entity: Paris, Lamp, Light
   - Numbers (2, 3, 5) are prebuilt entities
   - For currency, use prebuilt entities
+  - Facet entity: for entities of search subjects.
+Hover over the utterance, click the keyword(s) that specify the search subject, and then select Facet entity: e.g. for an utterance of "show me baby pics", the Facet (subject) is "baby".
 * Intent: BookFlight

 Entity types:

 * Machine learned entities are the most flexible kind of entity, and should be used in most cases.
 Define a machine learned entity with a suitable name, and then associate words or phrases with it in training utterances.
-The model will learn to match the appropriate elements in the utterances with the entity
+The model will learn to match the appropriate elements in the utterances with the entity.
+Suitable for billing addresses
 * List entities are useful for entities with a specific set of possible values - for example, days of the week.
 You can include synonyms in a list entity definition, so you could define a DayOfWeek entity that includes the values "Sunday", "Monday", "Tuesday", and so on; each with synonyms like "Sun", "Mon", "Tue", and so on
 * Regular Expression or RegEx entities are useful when an entity can be identified by matching a particular format of string.
 For example, a date in the format MM/DD/YYYY, or a flight number in the format AB-1234
 * Pattern.any() entities are used with patterns

-To create a new LUIS app version, clone an existing version and then make changes to the cloned app.
-If there are 1+ contributors, you can clone the base app for each contributor so you end up with 1 base app and 1+ cloned copies.

-There are 3 LUIS websites based on the region: luis.ai (US), au.luis.ai (Australia), eu.luis.ai (Europe)

-To deploy: staging, production.
-When deploying you can activate sentiment analysis, spelling correction, speech priming (allows users to interact with the LUIS app through speech).

-Model can be exported to a .lu file and imported into another Language understanding app.

 #### Intent recognition with Speech SDK

-If the intent score is low or if the correct intent is not the top scoring intent, use pattern matching.
-Patterns can improve prediction scores on utterances that reveal patterns in the word order and choice of words used.

 ![ ](https://docs.microsoft.com/en-gb/learn/wwl-data-ai/use-language-understanding-speech/media/speech-sdk.png)